ESMValGroup/ESMValTool/doc/sphinx/source/faq.rst

 Can ESMValTool plot arbitrary model output?
 ===========================================

-:ref:`recipe_model_evaluation` provides a recipes that can be used for a basic climate model evaluation with observational data.
+:ref:`recipe_model_evaluation` provides a set of recipes that can be used for a basic climate model evaluation with observational data.
-This is especially useful to get a rough idea about the performance of a simulation.
+This is especially useful to get an overview of the general performance of a simulation.

 Furthermore, recipe :ref:`recipe_monitor` allows for the plotting of any